zoltanctoth/ceu-cloud-class/week1.md

 - We can also traceroute to international destinations, especially those on different continents
 - There is a lot of cabling that connects locations across oceans, including the Pacific and Atlantic
-- This picture is a video [Click] ("Earth looks like a MOTHERBOARD")
+- This picture is a video [Clickable Image] ("Earth looks like a MOTHERBOARD")

 [![undersea](assets/undersea.png)](https://www.youtube.com/watch?v=IlAJJI-qG2k "Undersea Cables Power The Internet")

 * * *

 ### TCP/IP
-How do we make sure that data, even large amounts of data, gets to where it needs to go, and does so “fairly”, so that a single piece of data doesn’t take up more space than it should?
+- How do we make sure that data, even large amounts of data, gets to where it needs to go, and does so “fairly”, so that a single piece of data doesn’t take up more space than it should?
-How do we send the data and make sure whoever gets it knows what to do with it?
+- How do we send the data and make sure whoever gets it knows what to do with it?
-Maybe we could label the data in order, so that the recipient knowns that whichever data they get belongs in whichever order it’s supposed to
+- Maybe we could label the data in order, so that the recipient knowns that whichever data they get belongs in whichever order it’s supposed to
-Additionally, if some data gets lost along the way, TCP allows us to ask for the missing data and complete it
+- Additionally, if some data gets lost along the way, TCP allows us to ask for the missing data and complete it

+* * *

-HTTP - Hyper Text Transfer Protocol
+### HTTP - Hyper Text Transfer Protocol
-A very common protocol, which you’ve likely seen before - http://example.com HTTP is a sort of virtual envelope, which allows computers to communicate with one another, specifically in a webpage context (so between web browsers and servers)
+- A very common protocol, which you’ve likely seen before - http://example.com
+- HTTP is a sort of virtual envelope, which allows computers to communicate with one another, specifically in a webpage context (so between web browsers and servers)
-We can use nslookup to check the IP address of a web domain - i.e. nslookup www.facebook.com We can pretend to be a browser, and see the response that comes back when we visit a webpage curl -I http://31.13.65.36/ - which tells us that Facebook would prefer we used their domain name (specifically which type of HTTP?)
+- We can use nslookup to check the IP address of a web domain - i.e. nslookup www.facebook.com
+- We can pretend to be a browser, and see the response that comes back when we visit a webpage curl -I http://31.13.65.36/ - which tells us that Facebook would prefer we used their domain name (specifically which type of HTTP?)
-This returns to us the response (if it worked) 200, which means to us, and our computers, that the response was ok We’re likely more familiar with 404, which means things didn’t quite goes as planned What we see here are called headers, which give us additional information about the data we’re given
+- This returns to us the response (if it worked) 200, which means to us, and our computers, that the response was ok
+- We’re likely more familiar with 404, which means things didn’t quite goes as planned
+- What we see here are called headers, which give us additional information about the data we’re given

+* * *

-HTML - Hyper Text Markup Language curl without the -I flag lets us see the HTML results, or the data This language tells the browser how to display everything from where pictures are located to how to format text on the page
+### HTML - Hyper Text Markup Language
+- curl without the -I flag lets us see the HTML results, or the data
+- This language tells the browser how to display everything from where pictures are located to how to format text on the page*

+* * *
+* * *

-Q&A
+### Q&A
-Suppose that you turn on your computer and visit https://www.ceu.edu/ in a browser.
+> Suppose that you turn on your computer and visit https://www.ceu.edu/ in a browser.
 Using each of the terms below in a context that makes clear your understanding of each, explain in a paragraph the process by which CEU's home page appears on your screen: DHCP server, DNS server, IP address, packet, TCP port, web server.
 When I turn on my computer and connect to WiFi DHCP gives me a unique IP address and tells the IP address of the local DNS server.
 DNS converts domain names to IP addresses and vice versa so when I type www.ceu.edu, DNS translates it into a numeric address, the real address of the server where the website is located.
 Then an HTTP request is sent to the server, which sends a copy of the website (data) to me across TCP/IP.
 If the request gets approved then data packets will be sent to me.
 Then these small packets assemble and get displayed to me.
 DHCP server- assigns IP addresses
 DNS server - contains the IP addresses and host names (translation)